pctBayArea/stplanpy-book/docs/_sources/intro.md

-The source code for this package can be found on [github.com](https://github.com/pctBayArea/stplanpy) and documentation is available one [github.io](https://pctbayarea.github.io/stplanpy/source/stplanpy.html).
+The source code for this package can be found on [github.com](https://github.com/pctBayArea/stplanpy) and documentation is available on [github.io](https://pctbayarea.github.io/stplanpy/source/stplanpy.html).

-This library can be installed using pip:
+This library is also hosted on [PyPi](https://pypi.org/project/stplanpy/) and can be installed using pip:

 `pip install stplanpy`